 Accounting documents have different types.
 For example, bills are documents relating to purchases, (money spent), and invoices are documents relating to billing (money received).
 It follows that different document types drive different needs within your business.
 Using a best-of-breed approach, different applications perform the records management function for different document types.
 For example, AutoEntry, a data entry application, performs records management relating to vendor purchases.
 And BigTime Software, a professional services automation software, performs records management relating to customer invoices.

-Records Management Roles & Responsibilities
+Document Management Roles & Responsibilities

-Records Management Concept of Operations
+Document Management Concept of Operations

 Now let’s consider a concept of operations for an individual using AutoEntry to manage documents relating to purchases.
 The AutoEntry application integrates with QuickBooks Online.
 While this concept is specific to AutoEntry and Quickbooks Online, the general concept may be adapted to a different data entry application or accounting software.
 You are the individual.
 And you have a vendor bill or a receipt that represents a purchase relevant to your business.
 “You” may be the owner, or office manager, or another employee that makes purchases for your company.
 (AutoEntry supports multiple users per company.)